 He emphasized the importance of preparation before fasting.
 The fast begins such a rapid cleansing process that you can end up with a blockage of too many toxins coming out too fast.
 If this happens the body stops losing weight and becomes blocked.

-He claims that the number of fat cells decrease during fasting.
+He claims that the number of fat cells decreases during fasting.
 But I was under the impression that they simply empty out or shrink, and remain, waiting to be refilled if you ever overeat on processed foods again.
-But again all of the site is anecdotal, lots of patient journals and experiences, case studies.
+The site is anecdotal, with lots of patient journals and experiences, case studies.
 No major studies have been done on dry fasting.